 Pets Are Family

 Before we take a look at cost inflation, let’s take a look at ourselves.
-In a study done by the American Veterinary Medical Association (AVMA) pet owners spent $24.5 billion in 2006 on veterinary expenses2 — more than double what they spent ten years earlier.
-That’s 50 percent more than we spent ten years ago on dogs, and 73 percent more than we spent ten years ago on cats.
+In a study done by the American Veterinary Medical Association (AVMA), pet owners spent $28 billion in 2011 on veterinary expenses2 — an increase from $24.5 billion in 2006.

-The increase in pet care can be attributed to general inflation, but also, to two major upturns in the pet care industry: more specialized care, and more advanced clinics.
+The increase in pet care can be attributed to the Great Recession, which lasted from December 2007 to June 2009 and high unemployment rates.
+However, there were also significant upturns in the pet care industry: more specialized care and more advanced clinics.

 Just as we humans sometimes have issues that can no longer be properly managed by a general practitioner, so do our animals.
-Our pets can now be referred to board certified oncologists and ophthalmologists, dermatologists and neurologists.
-With advanced care comes advanced knowledge; with higher knowledge comes higher fees.
+Our pets can now be referred to board-certified oncologists, ophthalmologists, dermatologists and neurologists.
+With advanced care comes advanced knowledge, and with higher knowledge comes higher fees.

 How Can Pet Insurance Help?